Connic

 On Connic, this is automatic.
 Every agent execution is logged with:

 All of this data is exportable for external auditing, compliance reporting, or integration with your existing governance tooling.
-You do not need to build a logging pipeline.
+You don't need to build a logging pipeline.
 It already exists.

 Risk Management: Guardrails That Prevent Harm in Real Time

 Article 9 requires a risk management system.
 Article 15 requires robustness against adversarial attacks.
 For AI agents, the primary risks are well-documented: prompt injection, PII leakage, system prompt extraction, off-topic responses, and data exfiltration.
-OWASP ranks prompt injection as the #1 risk for LLM applications.
+OWASP ranks prompt injection as the #1 risk for LLM applications (OWASP LLM Top 10 2025, published November 2024).

 Connic's guardrail system intercepts every input and output in real time, checking for these exact threats: